Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

     // thus completing.
     markFinished();

-    // Some threads may be waiting on a condition variable; this will release them to go check for the next job. workCV.notify_all();
+    // Some threads may be waiting on a condition variable; this will release them to check for the next job. workCV.notify_all();

     // Wait for all threads of execution to complete by execution `join()` on them.